KhaledAShaheenTtu/Realtime-Trading-Monitoring/README.md

 * Our approach is try to get data without authentications all where it's possible, cause the code supposed to run on a several of our computers and should also run on a professors machine.

+* Our group are spread across timezones, so we will stick to GMT timestamps wherever possible to avoid any inconsistency

 ## 🚀 Quick Start with Anaconda (Recommended)

 ### Option 1: Automated Setup